Education Abroad Is More Affordable Than You Think

 Transportation and travel arrangements are flexible.
 Most groups depart from Minneapolis, landing at the most convenient port-of-entry, and then travel as a group by bus or train to Ingolstadt.
 Attempts are made to purchase round-trip tickets with open return dates or fixed return dates that may be changed for a modest fee.
 The program calendar allows for ample opportunity for travel in the host and neighboring countries.

-On the Alnwick, England program you live in residence at Alnwick Castle in a dorm-like setting.
-On the Ingolstadt, Germany program you live in a large villa with the SCSU group.
-On short-term programs you are typically moving from hostel to hostel or hotels as the program moves through various cities.
+On the Alnwick, England program, you live in residence at Alnwick Castle in a dorm-like setting.
+On the Ingolstadt, Germany program, you live in housing with other international students.
+On short-term programs, you are typically moving from hostel to hostel or hotels as the program moves through various cities.

 Weekends are open for traveling and the semester long programs